Mayerch1/VolControl/README.md

-VolControl

-# ButtonBox

 # VolControl
+This software manipulates the settings of Voicemeeter, like volume sliders for different audio lanes or the mute-status of your microphone.
+The input can be any HID-device like a Joystick, a Wheel or your Arduino acting as HID-controller.

+## ButtonBox
+The main use-case is the use of a dedicated button-box in combination with an Arduino.
+The code for my own button-box is found in [ButtonBox](/ButtonBox).
+The layout and circuit is shown in [circuit.fzz](circuit.fzz) (Frizting).

+## VolControl
-The VolControl is running on your windows PC as a windows application.
+The VolControl software is running on your Windows PC as a Windows application.
 It offers a tray icon to indicate its own status and will show notification whenever a device is added/removed (hot-plug).

-The Application is configured with the file `Settings.json`, which should be located in the directory as the executable.
+The Application is configured with the file `Settings.json`, which should be located in the same directory as the executable.

-### Settings Format
+### Settings.json Format
 All used devices are defined within a json list
 ```json
 [